USEPA/pybeepop/README.md

 * cmake > 3.2
 * gcc and g++ compilers

-### Compiling BeePop+
+### Compiling BeePop+ from source on Linux

 1. Clone the BeePop+ repo:

         git clone https://github.com/quanted/VPopLib.git

-2. Create a build directory
+2. Create a build directory:

         cd VPopLib
         mkdir build
         cd build

-3. Build the shared library
+3. Build the shared library:

-        cmake -DCMAKE_C_COMPILER=gcc -DCMAKE_CXX_COMPILER=g++ -DCMAKE_CXX_FLAGS="-fPIC" -DCMAKE_C_FLAGS="-fPIC" ..
+        cmake -DCMAKE_POSITION_INDEPENDENT_CODE=ON ..
-        make
+        cmake --build . --config Release

 4. Now the .so file liblibvpop.so should have been created inside the /build directory.
-This shared library can be moved or renamed, and it is the object that pybeepop must connect to via a valid path.
+This shared library can be moved or renamed.
+You can pass the path to this .so file as lib_path when creating a PyBeePop object:

+        # pass the path to your previously compiled shared library file
+        lib_file = '/home/example/liblibvpop.so'
+        beepop = PyBeePop(lib_file)